jasonmhite/TinyTrigger/README.md

 AVR firmware for the ATtiny85 to act as a simple pulse trigger.
 Can be configured at compile time to trigger on rising edge, falling edge or both and also to an active high or active low output pulse.
+Edit `config.h` to configure.

 Uses interrupts and sleeps the uC except when a change is detected, so current draw is extremely small (few uA).